radical-cybertools/radical.entk/doc/examples/pipeline/pipeline.rst

 ****************

-This example shows how to use the Ensemble Toolkit ``Pipeline`` pattern to execute 16 concurrent pipeline of sequential tasks.
+This example shows how to use the Ensemble Toolkit ``Pipeline`` pattern to execute 16 concurrent pipelines of sequential tasks.
 In the first step of each pipeline ``stage_1``, a 10 MB input file is generated and filled with ASCII charaters.
 In the second step ``stage_2``, a character frequency analysis if performed on this file.
 In the last step ``stage_3``, an SHA1 checksum is